-Mortgages for buy to let properties are riskier for lenders, in part because they’re usually interest-only.
-This allows you to keep the monthly repayments down as the buyer.
-However, at the end of the mortgage term, the purchase price hasn’t been paid off, so you still don’t own the property outright.
+One of the risks is that buy-to-let mortgages are usually interest-only.
+Interest only mortgages allow you to keep the monthly repayments down as the buyer, however, at the end of the mortgage term, the purchase price hasn’t been paid off, so you still don’t own the property outright.
 This means you’ll either have to remortgage, sell the house, or pay it off another way.

-The final significant difference between buy to let and regular mortgages, is that buy to let lending isn’t typically regulated by the Financial Conduct Authority (FCA).
-There are exceptions, but going with a mortgage supplied by an FCA authorised lender could give you greater peace of mind.
+The final significant difference between buy-to-let and regular mortgages, is that buy-to-let lending don’t have to be, and aren’t typically, regulated by the Financial Conduct Authority (FCA).
+There are exceptions though and finding a mortgage supplied by an FCA authorised lender could give you greater peace of mind.

 How much can I borrow if I’m buying to let?

-A new law was brought in on 1 April 2016 that saw an additional 3% added to every SDLT band on buy to let properties above £40,000 if you already own another property.
+A new law was brought in on 1 April 2016 that saw an additional 3% added to every SDLT band on buy-to-let properties above £40,000 if you already own another property.
 This means, for example, that if you’re buying a property for £250,000, the stamp duty will cost £10,000 instead of £2,500.
-There are also changes to how tax on buy to let property works.
-In the past, you could offset mortgage interest and buy to let fees against income tax at up to 45%.
-This tax relief is being reduced, with the new cap at 20%, and you should obtain specialist tax advice if you think you may be impacted.
+There are also changes to how tax on buy-to-let properties works.
+In the past, you could offset mortgage interest and buy-to-let fees against income tax at up to 45%.
+This tax relief is now reduced, capped at 20%, and you should obtain specialist tax advice if you think you may be impacted.

 You need to provide a contract for your tenant, which most commonly comes in the form of an Assured Shorthold Tenancy (AST).
 This gives your tenant the legal security that they can live in the property for the fixed term specified, or on a rolling basis.